jampez77/motor_blind/README.md

 Next step is to close the blinds using the cover entity.
 Stop the blinds once they reach a position that you're happy to regard as closed.
 Now `turn on` the `Set Closed` switch to save the closed position.

-The setup is complete once the `Set Closed` entity has disappeared.
-If you ever need to change the open or close values you can simply `turn on` the `Erase & Reset` switch.
-That will erase the memory on the NodeMCU and initiate a fresh install.
+The setup is complete once the `Set Closed` entity has disappeared If you ever need to change the open or close values you can simply `turn on` the `Reset Limits` switch.
+This will remove the saved limit values on the device and create the `Set Open` & `Set Closed` entities again.

+Turn on `WiFi AP` button if you need to get the `WiFi` or `MQTT` details stored on the device.

 ## Changelog ##

+### Version 2.1 - More config via HA ###

+Created `Reset Limits` button that will remove stored values for `Open` and `Closed` limits so they can be changed.
+This button will only appear in HA once a limit has been set.

+Created `WiFi AP` button that will reboot into a wireless access point so `WiFi` or `MQTT` details can be changed.
+Press `Save` in the `WiFi Config` page to reboot the device again and connect it back to HA.

+Additionally:

+I updated to [these motor drivers](https://www.amazon.co.uk/gp/product/B07MS1P2TX/ref=ppx_yo_dt_b_asin_title_o03_s00?ie=UTF8&psc=1) as the smaller form factor allows the whole device to fit on a proto board in a custom enclosure.

+THIS IS ENTIRELY OPTIONAL AS THE WIRING IS EXACTLY THE SAME.
+If you're not bothered about fitting your device into a nice neat little box then you don't need to pay any attention to this.

 ### Version 2.0 - Created WiFi Access Point setup (Breaking Changes) ###